India v England ODI series: With little at stake, two top teams can fine-tune white-ball prowess

 On the other hand, England would also be keen to end the tour on a high after suffering defeats in the Tests (1-3) and the T20 series (2-3).
 And for it to happen, skipper Eoin Morgan’s role with the bat will be vital.

-The likes of Jos Buttler and the swashbuckling Jason Roy will have to fire in unison and all-rounder Ben Stokes will have to step up with both the bat and ball.
+The likes of Jos Buttler and Jason Roy will have to fire in unison and all-rounder Ben Stokes will have to step up with both the bat and ball.

 England pacer Mark Wood troubled the Indian batters with his pace and in the absence of an injured Jofra Archer, he would have to shoulder greater responsibility along with Chris Jordan and the young Sam Curran.